Middle Township police chief recommends armed guards at school entrances

-MIDDLE TOWNSHIP — Police Chief Christopher Leusner is recommending posting an armed guard at the entrance to each of Middle Township’s schools.
+MIDDLE TOWNSHIP — Police Chief Christopher Leusner is recommending posting an armed guard at the entrance to each of the township’s schools.

-The police chief told residents about the proposal at a Township Committee meeting Monday, in response to questions from a resident.
+The chief told residents about the proposal Monday during a Township Committee meeting, in response to questions from a resident.

 The township Board of Education plans to discuss the chief’s security recommendations at a meeting Thursday night, according to school board President Dennis Roberts.
 That starts at 6 p.m. at the school administration building, 216 Main St. in Cape May Court House, where the creation of four new positions for armed security guards is on the agenda for discussion.

-Both Roberts and Leusner said in separate interviews Tuesday that the police and schools regularly discuss security in the district, and cited a strong working relationship between police and the schools.
+Both Roberts and Leusner said Tuesday that the police and schools regularly discuss security in the district, and cited a strong working relationship between police and the schools.

 People are also reading…